 There are many things in life I want to experience, and I’m not going to wait until I’m “retired” to really start living.

-So I devised a way to trade on the longer time frames, and to limit my screen time.
+I wanted the trading equivalent of a “4 hour work week”… so I devised a way to trade on the longer time frames and to limit my screen time.

 None of this would have been possible if I was handcuffed to a day job, or couldn’t leave my trading desk.

 These days (2015 onwards), I’ve gotten tired of regular travel.
 The logistics and energy required to constantly be on the move has become tedious.
 Once you get used to traveling, it stops being fun.

 So for now, I’ve settled on living in just a handful of my favourite places in Asia.

 That’s me.
 I’m the guy writing all the posts on this site.
 I was born in Singapore, and am now living in various parts of Asia (currently in

 Since 2005 I’ve paid well over $20,000 in seminars alone to learn from 4 separate “trading gurus”.
 I didn't realize it at the time, but all they did was regurgitate the same platitudes that are being repeated everywhere online (i.e. things that don't work).

 And from what I know, 3 of them have disappeared from the face of the earth — their companies have closed down and nobody knows where they are or what happened to them.

 So it was through years of head-banging trial-and-error, a few gut-wrenching episodes of massive losses, a LOT of thinking and reflection, and a couple of helpful books along the way that I managed to claw my way back from blowing up multiple trading accounts, to breakeven, to profitability.
 It was a slow and painful journey.